masonhorne/WarBot/README.md

 - [x] (!/$/@) currentwar returns information about the current war taking place
 - [x] Receive a notification 4 hours before the end of war containing who has remaining attacks

+## Hosting

+- [x] Previously the bot was hosted through Repl.it.
+This was done by creating a Flask web server and using Uptime Robot to ping the server every hour.
+- [x] Currently the bot is being hosted on a Raspberry Pi 4.
+Which is set to launch the script on boot and await internet connection before connecting to Discord.
 ## License

     Copyright 2021 Mason Horne